a01222528/rainflow-fatigue-life-calculation/README.md

 # rainflow-fatigue-life-calculation
-This repository contains the code used in the final document "Time Series Rainflow Analysis For Fatigue Life Calculation" for Applied Mathematics course at Tecnológico de Monterrey.
+This repository contains the code used in the final document "Time Series Rainflow Analysis For Fatigue Life Calculation" for Applied Mathematics course at Tecnológico de Monterrey, available at: https://www.researchgate.net/publication/356665059_Time_Series_Rainflow_Analysis_For_Fatigue_Life_Calculation.

 This code includes the next algorithms: